Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 - Run the disposal with ice cubes and citrus peels to clean the blades and freshen the drain

-- Check for any unusual sounds or slow drainage that indicate developing problems
+- Listen for any unusual sounds or slow drainage that could indicate a developing problem

-- Clear any debris from the splash guard flaps
+- Clear debris from the splash guard flaps

 During Meal Prep and Cleanup